 The University requires that any individual participating in the process as a Title IX Coordinator, investigator, decision-maker, facilitator of an informal resolution process, or appeals officer disclose any potential or actual conflict of interest or bias.
-If a Party believes that any of those individuals has a conflict of interest or bias, they may make a request to the Title IX Coordinator that the individual not participate.
-This request must be submitted in writing to the Title IX Coordinator within three (3) days after notification of that person's involvement in the process.
+If a Party believes that any of those individuals has a conflict of interest or bias, they may make a request The University requires any University personnel participating in the investigation, hearing process, sanctioning, or appeal determinations to disclose to the Title IX Coordinator any potential or actual conflict of interest or bias.
+If a Party believes that any individual involved in the process has a conflict of interest or bias, they may make a request to the Title IX Coordinator that the individual not participate.
+This request must be submitted in writing to the Title IX Coordinator within three (3) days3 after notification of that person's involvement in the process.
 Any request must include a description of the conflict or bias.
 If the Title IX Coordinator determines that a conflict of interest or bias may exist, the University will take steps to address the conflict or bias in order to ensure an impartial process.
 A Party who believes that the Title IX Coordinator has a conflict of interest or bias may make a request to University Ethics and Compliance that the Title IX Coordinator not participate.